 Thomas, Earl of Chichester and Thomas, Lord Pelham granted a lease of Smith's Croft to a committee elected to oversee the building of the subscription mill.
 A list of sixty-five subscribers includes "Fuller, John Esq MP".
 Each subscriber paid a total £10 was in either three or four installments.
 Construction began in 1801 and the smock mill was fully operational by February 1802.

 St. Anne's house at 111 High Street Lewes was home to Jack Fuller's first cousin two times removed Elizabeth Fuller(1695-1751) and her husband John Apsley (died 1770).
 The house was built for them in 1719, and remained the property of the Apsley & Dalrymple families until 1803.
 Until recently, judges stayed at the house when in Lewes for the assizes.
-The Apsley's grandson John Apsley Dalrymple was a trustee of Jack Fuller's will.
+The Apsley's grandson John Apsley Dalrymple was one of the executors of Jack Fuller's will.

 Dr. Peter White, Jack Fuller's maternal great-grandfather, was a prominent physician in Lewes.
 He purchased a property at No. 33 School Hill, Lewes from William Thomas (d.1639).
 On this site School Hill House was built by White in 1715.